knightss27/grafana-network-weathermap/website/docs/index.md

     - Color (`picker`): The color of this threshold, can be any valid CSS `color` chosen or input with the picker.
         - `green` | `#00FF00` | `rgb(0, 255, 0)`
 - By default, the scale will fill from the highest threshold to 100%.
 You can see the scale in the top left of the panel.
 When updating numerical values, click off of the input when you're finished to allow the scale to update.

+### Interacting with the Weathermap

+- In editing mode:
+    - `Click + Drag` nodes to move them.
+    - `Shift + Drag` or hold and drag `Middle Mouse` to move the map.
+    - `Scroll` to zoom.
+- Outside of editing mode (including read-only users):
+    - `Shift + Scroll` to zoom.
+    - `Shift + Drag` to move the map.
+- Hover over links to see tooltip information.
+    - Hold `Shift` while hovering to free up the mouse.
+    - Hover over the same link or another to unfreeze the tooltip.